Communist Party of Quebec

 The Communist Party of Quebec (Parti communiste du Québec, /fr/, PCQ-PCC) is a provincial political party in Quebec.
-It is affiliated with, but officially independent from, the Communist Party of Canada (CPC).
+It is politically affiliated with, but officially independent from, the Communist Party of Canada (CPC).
 The PCQ-PCC publishes the newspaper Clarté.

 Communists have run in elections in Quebec since 1936.
 The CPC was banned in 1941 and its branch in Quebec was consequently renamed the Parti ouvrier-progressiste (Labor-Progressive Party), and the Labor-Progressive Party federally.
 The party restored its original name in English and French in 1959.
 In 1965, CPC members in Quebec established the Parti communiste du Québec.
 Sam Walsh was secretary of the Quebec wing of the Communist Party of Canada from 1962 to 1965 and leader of the Quebec party from 1965 to 1990.

 In 2002, the PCQ-PCC joined in a federation with the Rassemblement pour l'alternative progressiste and the Parti de la démocratie socialiste to form the Union des forces progressistes, which in turn merged with Option Citoyenne to form Québec solidaire.
 The PCQ-PCC left Québec solidaire in 2017, when Québec solidaire merged with Option nationale.

-In 2005, party leader André Parizeau and his supporters were expelled from the PCQ-PCC for factionalism.
-Parizeau had called for the CPC and PCQ-PCC to demand the immediate independence of Quebec; he was swiftly rebuked by other provincial party leaders and the federal leadership.
-From 2005 to 2012, Parizeau retained the party's registration with Élections Québec; the PCQ-PCC's requests to register as Parti communiste du Québec were consequently rejected by Élections Québec during this period.
-In 2023, the PCQ-PCC under the CPC reregistered with Élections Québec as the Parti communiste du Québec.
+In 2005, André Parizeau, then a leading figure of the organization in Quebec, was expelled from the Communist Party of Canada for factionalism, which also resulted in his exclusion from the PCQ-PCC.
+The dispute centred on Parizeau’s organization of a parallel party convention, as well as his support for Quebec sovereignty and closer ties with the Quebec nationalist movement, all of which were rejected by the Communist Party of Canada.
+The provincially registered party had already been deregistered by Élections Québec in 2003.
+Parizeau subsequently registered a provincial party under his control in 2006; however, that party did not field candidates between 2006 and 2012 and lost its authorization in 2012 due to an insufficient number of members.
+Parizeau eventually disavowed the Communist Party and ran as a candidate for the Bloc québécois in the 2019 Canadian federal election.

+After a significant influx of members in the early 2020s, the PCQ-PCC registered the Parti communiste du Québec with Élections Québec in 2023.
+The Communist Party of Quebec is running 10 candidates for the 2026 Quebec general election.